mon-gmx/mon-gmx.github.io/index.md

 All opinions I share here are my opinions, I don't mean any harm and my main interest is to vent out and well, share whatever is going on with my day to day, so yes, eventually I contradict myself.

+_Update 07/2025: I just removed GTags from this page.
+I liked to track visits, mostly to understand the source of my traffic, but I get Google feels like knowing more about your habits, so respecting the 1 or maybe 2 readers I have and their privacy, all tracking is gone.
+Do you feel like getting in contact?
+Drop me a message either in [Github](https://github.com/mon-gmx/mon-gmx.github.io/issues) creating an issue, or at [LinkedIn](https://www.linkedin.com/in/ramonfierro/) if you prefer._

 ---

 ### Open Source (07/25)